MMP for co-rank one foliations on threefolds: Preliminary results

-\begin{defn} Let $\cal F$ be a foliation on a smooth variety $X$.
-We say that $p \in X$ is a {\bf simple singularity} for $\cal F$ provided in formal coordinates around $p,$ $N^*_{\cal F}$ is generated by a $1$-form which is in one of the following two forms, for some $1 \leq r \leq n$:
+\begin{defn} Let $\cal F$ be a co-rank one foliation on a smooth variety $X$ of dimension $n$.
+We say that $p \in X$ is a {\bf simple singularity} for $\cal F$ provided that, in formal coordinates $x_1,\dots,x_n$ around $p,$ $N^*_{\cal F}$ is generated by a $1$-form which is in one of the following two forms, for some $1 \leq r \leq n$: